How to achieve realistic results?

 I added noise Normal Map to material because I felt that reflections are too flat.
 Normal Map gives a small detail that distorts reflection.
 I also lower the strength of Normal Map and increase Tiling, because this effect should be extremely subtle.

 One thing that is left in the body is a Coat Mask.
 I don’t make any textures, just set value to improve reflections.

 Chrome surface is much easier to create but this material is suitable only for details on a model such as wheels or exhaust pipes.

 Creating Chrome surface just sets Metallic and Smoothness parameters to values close to 1.

 Here is my setup of Chrome material and screenshots with two different values of Smoothness.
-I advise to look for values little above 1, but it really depends on a purpose of your material.
+I advise you to look for values little above 1, but it really depends on the purpose of your material.

 Last material I’m gonna cover is the Glass material.